Tani Begum

-Khursheed Begum, also known as Tani Begum is a Pakistani actress and singer.
+Khursheed Begum, also known as Tani Begum, is a Pakistani actress and singer.
 She acted in both Urdu and Punjabi films and is known for her roles in films Sangdil (1968), Dard (1969), Heer Ranjha (1970), Insaf Aur Qanoon (1971), Sheran De Puttar Sher (1981) and Ek Din Bahu Ka (1982).

 Early life

 Tani was born in Lahore, British India and she completed her education from University of Lahore.

 Career

 Tani Begum made her debut an actress in 1965 in Punjabi film Malangi which was a super hit film at the box office.
 She appeared in films Genterman, Dulla Haidri, Yamla Jatt, Saza, Mehram Dil Da, Anjan, Anwara and Taxi Driver.
 Then she changed her name to Tani Begum and later she appeared in films Dil Ek Aain, Mann Ki Jeet, Raju, Wichhria Sathi, Baharon Ki Manzil, 2 Badan, Pyar Hi Pyar and Dunya Gol Hay.
 Since then she appeared in films Daaman, Lajawab, Anokha Daaj, Toofan Tay Chattan, Yeh Zamana Aur Hay, 2 Dil and Noukar Tay Malik.

-She also used to sing songs in films and radio then she started working in dramas as well on PTV.
-She appeared in dramas Teesra Kinara, Sona Chandi, Mirat-ul-Uroos and Neelay Hath.
+She also used to sing songs in films and on radio and then started working in dramas as well on PTV.
+She appeared in the dramas Teesra Kinara, Sona Chandi, Mirat-ul-Uroos and Neelay Hath.
 She worked in over 150s films and several dramas.

-Later in late 2016 she retired and went to live with her daughter Seemi Zaidi at United States at Maryland and there she runs her boutique and jewellery shop.
+In late 2016, she retired and moved to the United States to live with her daughter Seemi Zaidi. at Maryland and there she runs her boutique and jewellery shop.